Basic Points About Prepaid Debit Cards

 [Article: Should I Get A Prepaid Credit Card?]

 Limited protection against liabilities.
 Credit card issuers provide their customers with protection against unauthorized charges.
 Nevertheless, prepaid debit cardholders may not enjoy such protection against liabilities.
 Some prepaid debit card issuers may give protection but only if the cardholder reports the unauthorized charges 2 days after the transaction was made.
-If you fail to report on time, then there is no way to bring back your lost money.
+If you fail to report in time, then there is no way to bring back your lost money.

 About the AuthorTara Tiemann is a credit analyst for Go-prepaid.com which has been a resource site for people who want to live debt free.
 If you are on a budget using prepaid debit cards,prepaid credit cards and prepaid cell phone service can save you big money!